1. Overview

 bash -c "echo Hello > /var/opt/project/file.txt"

-The –v option can be used for all forms of mounting and specifies, in this instance, the source on the host – the working directory in the output of $(pwd) – and the target mount point in the container – /var/opt/project.
+The –v option is the same for all mount forms.
+In this instance, the bind specifies the source as the host working directory from the output of $(pwd), and the target mount point as /var/opt/project within the container.

-After running this command, we will find file.txt in the working directory of our host machine.
-This is a simple way to provide persistent files between invocations of a Docker container, though it is most useful for when the container is doing work on behalf of the host.
+After running this command, we should find file.txt in the working directory of the host machine, since the container creates it.
+This is a simple way to provide persistent files between invocations of a Docker container.
+Still, it’s often most useful for when the container is doing work on behalf of the host.

 One good use case for this would be executing various versions of a language’s build tools in Docker to avoid having conflicting installations on a developer machine.

-A bind mount uses the host file system, but Docker volumes are native to Docker.
-The data is kept somewhere on storage attached to the host – often the local filesystem.
-The volume itself has a lifecycle that’s longer than the container’s, allowing it to persist until no longer needed.
+A bind mount uses the host filesystem, but Docker volumes are native to Docker.
+The data is kept somewhere on storage attached to the host, most often the local filesystem.
+The volume itself has a lifecycle that’s longer than the container’s, enabling it to persist until no longer needed.
 Volumes can be shared between containers.

-In some cases, the volume is in a form that is not usable by the host directly.
+In some cases, the volume is in a form that isn’t usable by the host directly.

-Docker allows us to manage volumes via the docker volume set of commands.
-We can give a volume an explicit name (named volumes), or allow Docker to generate a random one (anonymous volumes).
+Docker enables us to manage volumes via the docker volume command set.
+For example, we can give a volume an explicit name resulting in named volumes, or tell Docker to generate a random one for anonymous volumes.

 $ docker volume create data_volume